 I don’t want to make any special pleading on behalf of Jews.
 If Jews are an asset to their gentile country of residence, they will be blessed by that country.
 They will be popular and revered.
 If Jews are a curse, they will be cursed.
 Just as the normal Orthodox Jew asks, “What is good for the Jews?,” I want and expect gentiles to ask the same question.
 “What is good for the Germans?”
 “What is good for the Americans?”
 “What is good for the Japanese?”

 Wouldn’t it be great if unpopular groups in America asked themselves if there was anything they were doing that was hurting their popularity?
-I suspect most Americans would prefer to live without many Jews, blacks and Muslims and latinos around them.
-I wonder why?
-What are these groups doing that regular white Americans don’t want them around?
+I suspect most Americans would prefer to live without many minority groups around them.

 Every minority group should ask themselves if they are behaving themselves in a way that is a blessing to the majority population.
 If not, then there is no self-interested reason for the majority to keep them around.